levieggert/KeyboardAssistant/README.md

 #### Auto ScrollView Assistant:

 This section will describe how to build the auto scrollview assistant.
 It requires that you structure your UIViewController with a scrollview and contentview.
-Read about Structuring your UIViewController.
+Read about [Structuring your UIViewController for UIScrollView positioning](#structuring-your-uiviewcontroller-for-uiscrollview-positioning).

-To get started using the auto scrollview assistant.
-First create a property in your UIViewController class.
+This example shows how to:
+1. Create an InputNavigator with a default controller.
+2. Add input items to the InputNavigator.
+3. Create an auto scrollview KeyboardAssistant.

 ```swift
 import UIKit